furkanmtorun/AsyncTaskScheduling/README.md

 **Asynchronous (async) Programming**

-Let's get start with synchronous one.
-In this case, the tasks or the jobs are performed once at a time.
-So, to be able to work on the 2nd (following) task, first of all, 1st (previous) task has to be completed.
+Let's get started with the synchronous one.
+In this case, the tasks, or the jobs are performed once at a time.
+So, to be able to work on the 2nd (following) task, first of all, the 1st (previous) task has to be completed.
 So, you have to wait for a task to complete to go for the next one.

-By contrast, in async programming, the pipeline can go with any process without waiting for completion of previous task if they are independent from each other.
-Hence, you might catch several requests at a time simulatenously.
+By contrast, in async programming, the pipeline can go with any process without waiting for the completion of the previous task if they are independent of each other.
+Hence, you might catch several requests at a time simultaneously.

 ![Sync. vs. Async](https://www.baeldung.com/wp-content/uploads/sites/4/2020/07/sync.png)

 _Image resource: https://www.baeldung.com/cs/async-vs-multi-threading_.

 ## 💭 Use cases (aka.
 Real-life examples)
-Maybe you might asking why we need this or what are the real-life examples?
-Actually, currently, several processes are going through in async way even we do not realize.
+Maybe you might be asking why we need this or what are the real-life examples?
+So, currently, several processes are going through in async way even we do not realize.

-> Here are the some real-life examples:
+> Here are some real-life examples:
 >
-> _If you have more (and/or clearer) examples, please just [reach me out](#-author--feedbackcontribution)._
+> _If you have more (and/or clearer) examples, please just [reach out to me](#-author--feedbackcontribution)._

 <br>